 Everyone has visited the famous spots in Goa, but apart from various beaches and casinos, Goa has so much more that people usually miss when exploring Goa, as the popular beaches steal all the glamour from the ones which are secluded.
 But that is where a different Goa and perhaps an enchanting Goa exists.

 Let’s talk about some of the places less people are aware of, which are still untouched and will give you a completely different feel when you visit.
 The unexplored side of Goa!

 Set aside the beaches for once, and give a visit to Chorla ghats, and just wait to see how they leave you feeling enchanted.
 These ghats are like a hill station in Goa and a ride till here is like a small trip in itself.
 Chorla ghats are hidden away from the city being situated in the North Goa in Sahyadri Mountain Range at Goa – Karnataka – Maharashtra border.
 The best season to visit these ghats is monsoon season.
 This short trip will offer you a marvelous driving experience in the western ghats.

 And at the end, after all the places you’ll reach the viewpoint of ghats, and this captivating site will surely free you of all the tiredness of the trip.

 Querim (Keri) Beach

-Keri beach is one of the longest beaches in north goa.
+Keri beach is one of the longest beaches in north Goa.
 This white sand beach is packed with palms and trees along the stretch.
 It is a quieter beach compared to other beaches in goa, come here if you are looking to escape the hustle and bustle of the city and the crowded beaches.
-You can also visit the ancient portuguese fort while you are here, ferry rides are available every 30 minutes for commute.
+You can also visit the ancient Portuguese fort while you are here, ferry rides are available every 30 minutes for the commute.